serenity-is/docs/tutorials/courses/README.md

 > This tutorial is contributed by `Burcu Canur`.

+## What you will build

+In this tutorial, we build a simple **Student Information System** using Serenity.
+The system will let you manage:

+- **Departments** (e.g., Computer Science, Mathematics)
+- **Terms** (academic periods, e.g., Fall 2026, Spring 2027)
+- **Courses** (with departments, codes, and credits)
+- **Students** (with personal info and department assignment)
+- **Student enrollments** (student ↔ course relationships via a master–detail grid)
+- **Teachers and course assignments**
+- **Grades** (midterm/final/average for each student/course/term)

+You’ll see how to:

+- Define database schema using migrations
+- Generate CRUD screens with Sergen
+- Build a master–detail UI (students + enrollments)
+- Add filtering, exporting (Excel/PDF), and friendly navigation

 ## Defining the Department Table with a Migration

-Start by defining a database table to store the departments that students belong to.
+Let's start by defining a database table to store the departments that students belong to.

-Add a new migration named `Department` using the timestamp-based naming convention.
+Let's add a new migration named `Department` using the timestamp-based naming convention.
 This approach helps maintain consistency and avoids conflicts in team environments.

-In this migration, define the `Departments` table with the following fields:
+In this migration, define the `Department` table with the following fields:

 - An auto-incrementing `Id` column as the primary key
 - A `Name` column used to store the department name, marked as unique